-{\bf (c) CP rank effect.} We now examine the impact of CP rank on the four approaches under $p_1=p_2=10$ and $p_1=p_2=20$, respectively.
+LROD rank effect: we now examine the impact of LROD rank on the four approaches under $p_1=p_2=10$ and $p_1=p_2=20$, respectively.
 Set $n=1000, p=2000$ and the sparsity $s=0.02p$.
-It is known from \cite{2009DecomReview} that CP rank $K\leq \{p_1p_2, pp_1,pp_2\}$, then we set CP rank $K=5:5:50$.
+It is known from \cite{2009DecomReview} that LROD rank $K\leq \{p_1p_2, pp_1,pp_2\}$, then we set LROD rank $K=5:5:50$.
 All testing instances are simulated based on 100 independent replications.
 Simulation results report that TP =1 for all the competitors.
-Figure \ref{fig5} depicts changes of the four evaluation metrics with the increase of CP rank. (i) Our proposed TgSLOPE procedure works well in terms of TgFDR, especially for small CP \black{ranks}.
+Figure \ref{fig5} depicts changes of the four evaluation metrics with the increase of LROD rank. (i) Our proposed TgSLOPE procedure works well in terms of TgFDR, especially for small LROD ranks.
 See, e.g., as shown in Figure \ref{fig5} (a) and (b), TgSLOPE and TBMM report the lower TgFDR than the `nominal' level as $K\leq 25$. (ii) Figure \ref{fig5} (g) and (h) illustrate that TgSLOPE reports a relatively short CPU time, especially compared with TBMM.
-For example, as $p_1=p_2=20$ and $K\leq 35$, \black{the CPU time reported by TgSLOPE is no more than 1/5 of that of TBMM.} (iii) For the fixed tensor size, we can see from Figure \ref{fig5} (a) and (b) that the TgFDR tends to become larger as the CP rank increases.
-In addition, with the increase of the CP rank, Figure \ref{fig5} (c) and (d) show that RgEE \black{reduces}, while Figure \ref{fig5} (e) and (f) show that MSE \black{grows}.
-This may give us \black{some inspiration} to choose a moderate CP rank.
+For example, as $p_1=p_2=20$ and $K\leq 35$, the CPU time reported by TgSLOPE is no more than 1/5 of that of TBMM. (iii) For the fixed tensor size, we can see from Figure \ref{fig5} (a) and (b) that the TgFDR tends to become larger as the LROD rank increases.
+In addition, with the increase of the LROD rank, Figure \ref{fig5} (c) and (d) show that RgEE reduces, while Figure \ref{fig5} (e) and (f) show that MSE grows.
+This may give us some inspiration to choose a moderate LROD rank.